microsoft/fhir-proxy/docs/SMART-on-FHIR-scope-documentation.md

 - [Register a service app in Azure AD - Azure API for FHIR | Microsoft Docs](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/register-service-azure-ad-client-app)

-## 2. To **create context, resource, and action type specific scopes** open the Expose an API blade in the registered application
+## 2. To **create context, FHIR Resource, and action type specific scopes** open the Expose an API blade in the registered application

 ![](images/smart_on_fhir_3.png)